lentil bulgur pilaf

 instructions

-4. Then add the onion oil to the pilaf.
+5. Then add the onion and oil to the top of the pilaf.

 notes

-1. bulgur is available in Armenian or middle eastern food specialty stores and now even in the national whole foods chain we often visit.
+1. Bulgur is available in Armenian or Middle Eastern food specialty stores and now even in the Whole Foods chain we often visit.

 2. Variations of this recipe are easy.
-For weekday supper, we skipped the dry lentil part and started directly with the onion, seasonings, and bulgur, then dumped in a 15 oz can of cooked lentils, and a 7.75 oz can of cooked chick peas during the bulgur cooking phase.
+For a weekday supper, we skipped the dry lentil part and started directly with the onion, seasonings, and bulgur, then dumped in a 15 oz can of cooked lentils, and a 7.75 oz can of cooked chick peas during the bulgur cooking phase.
 Terrific.
+But the full recipe is not long either.

 3. But before ani could stop him, bob, reading this recipe, started shaking in cayenne red pepper, but in fact in all of Isgouhi's recipes, when she says red pepper she really means Middle Eastern red pepper, alias Turkish pepper, sometimes called Aintab pepper after the formerly Armenian city Aintab, now Gaziantep, Turkey, as an article by famous cookbook writer Paula Wolfert describes at her website (adapted from a Saveur magazine article) turned up by a search on the keywords "Aintab pepper".
 Two new Armenian cookbook acquisitions from Alice Antreassian indicate that this can be reasonably substituted by 3 parts paprika to 1 part cayenne red pepper.
 And Isgouhi's teaspoon measure really means a heaping teaspoon from the silverware drawer and not a level measuring teaspoon.
 [This unit misunderstanding doesn't help in trying to reproduce a mother-in-law's cooking...]